cjhdev/circular_buffer/readme.md

 ## License

-Yet Another Circular Buffer has an MIT license.
+Circular Buffer has an MIT license.